Better (British TV series)

-Better is a British crime drama television drama series, created and written by Sam Vincent and Jonathan Brackley, about a corrupt police officer who attempts to turn her life around, only for it to get much worse.
-The series began broadcast on BBC One on 13 February 2023, with all episodes available on BBC iPlayer simultaneously.
+Better is a British crime drama television drama series, created and written by Jonathan Brackley and Sam Vincent, about a corrupt police officer who attempts to turn her life around, only for it to get much worse.
+The series began broadcast on BBC One on 13 February 2023, with all five episodes available on BBC iPlayer simultaneously.

+This is the first on-screen drama where a disabled actor showed that by masking their own condition and then revealing it they could portray a progressive condition.

 Plot

-After her son almost dies, corrupt police detective Lou Slack attempts to make amends for her sins and escape Col McHugh, the powerful criminal she has been working for.
+After her son Owen almost dies, corrupt police detective Lou Slack attempts to make amends for her sins and escape Col McHugh, the powerful criminal she has been working for.